Ninetalesgh/dndcampaign/vault/database/feats.md

 ![\|50](https://bg3.wiki/w/images/2/2a/Naturally_Stealthy_Icon.webp)

 ## Halfling Luck
-Whenever you roll a 1 on a d20 test you can reroll that d20 once.
+Whenever you roll a 1 on a d20 Test you can reroll that d20 once.
 ![\|50](https://bg3.wiki/w/images/6/68/Halfling_Luck_Icon.webp)